-Freedom and Van-Action design, manufacture, test and distribute lowered-floor minivans to accommodate wheelchairs.
-They convert about 500 vans per year.
+This segment design, manufacture, test and distribute lowered-floor minivans to accommodate wheelchairs.
+Approximately 600 vans were converted in 2016.
 The line includes stages starting with disassembling the interior and mechanical components of the van, cutting open the floor, welding a new floor in place, painting, rewiring the electricity, reassembling the mechanical components and interior of the van and performing road tests.